 Our 2021 programme includes:

 A reimagined Papatango New Writing Prize, in a new partnership with English Touring Theatre, which will generate career-defining work for thrice as many artists and produce free world premieres in our biggest tour to date.
-Find out more and enter here.
+Find out more here.

 A brand-new, not-for-profit Education Portal.
 This will open in spring 2021, to ensure anyone, anywhere can train to make theatre.